Bobo Doll Studies

 Vast majority of children that play violent video games or watch violence on television grow into normal functioning adults.
 While witnessing violence certainly has an impact on development, it is only one of many factors that influence and shape our lives.

-Please support Flourishing Life Society with a social media share or by a link:
+Please support Flourishing Life Society with a share or by following a link:

 Baumeister, R., Tierney, J. (2012).
 Willpower: Rediscovering the Greatest Human Strength.
 Penguin Books; Reprint edition